PROLOGUE :TYLER’S MOVE.

-“I hope so.
-Come on Riva.”
+'I hope so.
+Come on Riva.'
 He grabbed her elbow and pulled her down the corridor.

+He nodded to his first officer who pressed a contact on a semi-circular control board.
+The Windfall’s forward floodlights, erupting like a new sun, set the object alight and threw a complex, faceted topology into sharp relief.
 Tenaka tried to make sense of the mass of detail.
 Black shadows raced over the bright surface as the superstructure rotated through the cone of illumination.
 A surrounding cloud of tumbling debris added a dizzying motion; chunks the size of small spacecraft all the way down to particles so small they scattered light like smoke.

-“Trace elements of all kinds, frozen nitrogen, methane; but most of the small particulate is ice.”
+'Trace elements of all kinds, frozen nitrogen, methane; but most of the small particulate is ice.'

-“I want to know the second they’re ready,” he said, turning back to the observation port.
+'I want to know the second they’re ready’, he said, turning back to the observation port.

 Tyler and Riva were first into the prep room.
 They had made the most of the extra space, preparing their spacesuits and equipment before the other teams arrived.
-Now it was full of jostling, noisy, excited crew.
+Now it was full with jostling, noisy, excited crew.

-“This could be the big one, Broker,” the thin man said, his voice high and excited.
+'This could be the big one, Broker,' the thin man said, his voice high and excited.

 Broker was still staring at Tyler.
 He was half dressed for EVA.
 His powerful torso looked small jutting from the large armoured legs of the suit.